Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Experiments with Grad-ECLIP

 \subsubsection{Comparison of visual explanations}

-We compare the visualizations of raw self-attention, Rollout, Grad-CAM, GAME, MaskCLIP, CLIPSurgery, M2IB, RISE and our Grad-ECLIP in Fig.~\ref{fig:vis_comp} with images from ImageNet \cite{russakovsky2015imagenet} and MS COCO \cite{lin2014microsoft}.
-Except raw attention and Rollout, which are defined to be text-agnostic, the others are all text-specific, so we test the same image with two different text inputs on MS COCO.
-Our Grad-ECLIP demonstrates a strong ability of generating clear and distinct text-specific heat maps, and gives reasonable explanation of verbs for interpreting CLIP.
+We compare the visualizations of raw self-attention, Rollout, Grad-CAM, GAME, MaskCLIP, CLIPSurgery, M2IB, RISE, and our Grad-ECLIP in Fig.~\ref{fig:vis_comp} with images from ImageNet \cite{russakovsky2015imagenet} and MS COCO \cite{lin2014microsoft}.
+Except for raw attention and Rollout, which are defined to be text-agnostic, the others are all text-specific, so we test the same image with two different text inputs on MS COCO.
+Our Grad-ECLIP demonstrates a strong ability of generating distinct text-specific heat maps, and gives \red{corresponding} explanation of verbs for interpreting CLIP.
 For example, the highlights for ``holding'' focus around the person's hands (the 5th row of Fig.~\ref{fig:vis_comp}i), while ``standing'' highlights the person's legs (the 6th row of Fig.~\ref{fig:vis_comp}i).
 We also notice that the sticks in the background are highlighted, which is probably because the sticks are regarded as ``standing'' in the snow.

 In contrast to our methods, Grad-CAM and MaskCLIP can produce highlights on the explained object, but both also generate significant noise.
-CLIPSurgery tends to put high and coarse attention on the object region, but also contains background noises.
-M2IB and MaskCLIP fail when the texts are verbs (``holding'' and ``standing''), while RISE performs the worst with interpreting CLIP model.
-The results of GAME and Rollout, which are both based on self-attentions of the model, generate confusing heat maps due to the sparse attention between tokens in some layers.
+CLIPSurgery tends to put high and coarse attention on the object region, but also contains background noise.
+M2IB and MaskCLIP fail when the texts are verbs (``holding'' and ``standing''), while RISE performs the worst when interpreting the CLIP model.
+The results of GAME and Rollout, which are both based on the self-attention of the model, generate confusing heat maps due to the sparse attention between tokens in some layers.